MuhdZarul/MIXUE/README.md

 D: Customers remove items from the cart
 ### 5. Transaction
 C: Insert new transaction records when an order is placed </br>
-R: Customers and admin can view transaction history </br>
+R: Admin can view transaction history </br>
-U: Admin modify existing transaction details </br>
+U: Admin modify existing transaction status </br>
 D: Remove transaction records if necessary
 ### 6. Delivery
 C: Record new delivery details when an order is scheduled for delivery </br>